frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: Random now minified CSS snippet._

 As mentioned at the beginning of this book, we benefit from automating our work.
-As this optimization step is ugly to perform manually, we actually have a case here that’s almost _always_ automated.
+As this optimization step is ugly to perform manually, we have a case here that’s almost _always_ automated.

 T> For both character and code optimization there are several web-based tools and scripts, for example:
 T>